ibexa/documentation-developer/docs/guide/url_management.md

 ## External URL validation

-You can manually validate all the addresses from the URL table, by executing the `ezplatform:check-urls` command.
+You can validate all the addresses from the URL table by executing the `ezplatform:check-urls` command.
 It validates the links by accessing them one by one and updates the value in the Last checked field.
 If a broken link is found, its status is set to "invalid".

 The following protocols are currently supported: